arghmatey/Hive-Mind/README.md

 ---

-#### Getting Started:
 Check it out on [Heroku](https://hive--mind.herokuapp.com/).
-See some of the process on [Trello](https://trello.com/b/5dZ2a8ME/hive-mind).
 View on [Github](https://github.com/arghmatey/Hive-Mind).

----

-#### Next Steps:
 Plans for the future include:

 * Pulling entertainment information like posters, plots, and actors from the MovieBD API
-* Features on the home page - who's online, most watched this week, etc.
+* Features on the home page - recommended for you, most watched this week, etc.
-* Private message boards between users that allows for direct recommendations and discussions
-* "Watched" lists for each user
-* Video games and books available for posting - all scifi welcome!